-- This bait is easy to place under the house or in gopher tunnels
+- Easy to place under the house or in gopher tunnels

-- You can use it in all types of weather
+- Moisture resistant, so you can use in all types of weather

-- You can combine this with traps and poisons
+- You can combine with traps and poisons

 - Some gophers might avoid this bait

-- This bait may be more expensive than other options
+- This bait may be more expense than other bait options

-JT Eaton Pocket Gopher Bait works to eliminate burrowing gophers quickly due to its anticoagulant action.
+JT Eaton 276 Answer Pocket Gopher Bait Block works to eliminate burrowing gophers quickly due to its anticoagulant action.

-JT Eaton Pocket Gopher Bait is a type of anticoagulant block bait.
-This product uses the active ingredient diphacinone.
-This bait attracts gophers so that they want to come and eat the bait.
-This bait comes in a brick shape, making it easy to place.
-Locate the gopher tunnels on your property and place the brick inside for the gophers to eat.
+The JT Eaton 276 Answer Pocket Gopher Bait Block uses a first-generation bait with the active ingredient of diphacinone, which wipes out smaller rodents and pests within days of eating.
+The bait attracts gophers so that they want to come and eat it.
+The bait package contains four bars, 1” x 1” x 4”, which can be cut into smaller pieces from each bar, making it easy to place.
+Locate the gopher tunnels on your property and place the piece(s) inside for the gophers to eat.
 Wear gloves when handling the bricks to ensure optimal safety.

-Due to the brick form, you can use this bait indoors too.
-Place this in your garage, attic, basement, or other indoor areas where gophers are a problem.
-This bait is even ideal for wet environments because it resists moisture and will not degrade if it becomes wet.
+Due to the brick form, you can use this bait indoors as well.
+Place in your garage, attic, basement, or other indoor areas where gophers are a problem.
+The bait is even ideal for wet environments because it resists moisture and will not degrade if it becomes wet.